sindresorhus/got/documentation/lets-make-a-plugin.md

 For example, take a look at [`gh-got`](https://github.com/sindresorhus/gh-got).
 It looks pretty complicated, but... it's really not.

-Before we start, we need to find the GitHub API docs: https://developer.github.com/v3/
+Before we start, we need to find the [GitHub API docs](https://developer.github.com/v3/).

 Let's write down the most important information:
 1. The root endpoint is `https://api.github.com/`.